-I created a simple tool that helps people avoid conflict and enjoy the more harmonious relationships.
+I created a simple tool that helps people avoid conflict and enjoy more harmonious relationships.
 I call it “Scripting” because you actually ask the other person to say exactly what you want to hear in a given situation.
-Obviously, you wouldn’t want to employ this technique all the time, but it is an excellent remedy for not hearing unhelpful comments and avoiding getting your knickers in a twist over them.
+Obviously, you wouldn’t want to employ this technique all the time, but it is an excellent remedy for avoiding unhelpful comments and getting your knickers in a twist over them.

 Let’s say you are ready to tell your best friend, parent, or partner something.
-In the past s/he has reacted in ways that you have found frustrating.
-S/He innocently said the wrong thing.
+In the past they have reacted in ways you found frustrating.
+They innocently said the wrong thing.
 This happens all the time, and you can usually ignore it, but when it’s in reaction to something you view as important you’re more likely to respond defensively which can spark an argument.

 By practicing this technique you and your significant others get a feel for the responses you each desire.
-In time, those become the automatic reactions and your relationship reaches a new level of understanding and compassion.
+In time, those become more automatic and your relationship reaches a new level of understanding and compassion.

 Copyright Nicole S. Urdang